 Students are required to develop and maintain a portfolio of their educational experience in the department in order to help guide their self-evaluation as well as the evaluation by the faculty with regard to their progress toward their degree.
 Specific instructions for developing this portfolio are provided during the Fall semester of each year and are available on the department website and at the end of this Handbook.
-Online students should expect to complete the mid-program evaluation process (see below) mid-way through the program (i.e., after completing around 30 credits).
+Students in Clinical Mental Health Counseling and School Counseling have different portfolio requirements.